Seeing the Forest for the Trees: the Emerald Valley’s Urban Forest

 Organization: Sustaining Urban Places Research (SUPR) Lab at Portland State University

-Dr. Vivek Shandas is a Professor of Climate Adaptation and Director of the Sustaining Urban Places Research (SUPR) Lab at Portland State University.
+Vivek Shandas, PhD is a Professor of Climate Adaptation and Director of the Sustaining Urban Places Research (SUPR) Lab at Portland State University.
 Professor Shandas supports public, private, and non-profit organizations in identifying and evaluating adaptations to climate-induced stressors, including extreme events such as urban heat, air quality, and storms.
-He has published over 100 articles, three books, and his research has been featured in the NYTimes, National Geographic, The Guardian, Scientific American, and dozens of other national and local media.
+He has published over 100 articles, three books, and his research has been featured in The New York Times, National Geographic, The Guardian, Scientific American, and dozens of other national and local media.
 Dr. Shandas chairs the City of Portland’s Urban Forestry Commission and serves on several local and national advisory boards.